gilt/kairos/README.md

 and the relativeTo field can be a named time, the beginsAt or endsAt times, or a Date, Unix timestamp, or Date-constructable string.

-If relativeTo is not provided, its default is the beginsAt time.
+If relativeTo is not provided, its default is the beginsAt time, since the default endsAt time is Infinity, which is hard to count from.

 ### Muting

 The frame can be muted or unmuted, which toggles whether tick events are published.
-If muted, the start and end events for the timeframe will be published, but ticks will not.
+If muted, the start and end events for the timeframe will still be published, but ticks will not.

     tf = new KairosTimeFrame('foo', {